 A quota is a credit limit, not a capacity guarantee.
 If you have large-scale capacity needs, contact Azure support to increase your quota.

-Quota is shared across all the services in your subscriptions, including Azure Machine Learning.
-Calculate usage across all services when evaluating capacity.
+A quota is shared across all the services in your subscriptions, including Azure Machine Learning.
+Calculate usage across all services when you're evaluating capacity.

-- Azure Machine Learning Compute is an exception, and has a separate quota from the core compute quota.
+Azure Machine Learning compute is an exception.
+It has a separate quota from the core compute quota.

-Default limits vary by offer Category Type, such as Free Trial, Pay-As-You-Go, and virtual machine (VM) series, such as Dv2, F, G, and so on.
+Default limits vary by offer category type, such as free trial, pay-as-you-go, and virtual machine (VM) series (such as Dv2, F, and G).